What you need to know:

 ELFI is just one of the student loan refinancing companies out there so it’s important to review the pros and cons.

 - Offers low interest rates.
 While other lenders may have more competitive rates, refinancing through ELFI will likely still score you a better rate than your current one.
+The company offers variable-rate loans and fixed-rate loans.

 - Provides personalized customer support.
 Their team will support your refinancing journey at each step.